 The navigation screens display your speed of travel.
-For the speed to be displayed, you must be moving at a speed greater than 2 miles per hour.
+In order for the North Indicator to be valid and the speed to be displayed, you must be moving at a speed greater than 2 miles per hour.
 With an Active Route.
 When you have an active route the navigation screen still displays your heading and speed but also includes the bearing and distance to your destination.
 The moving compass is then replaced with steering information.
 You can use the graphical representation or the steering indicator to assist in directing you towards your final destination.